DataDog/kics/documentation/rules/terraform/aws/auto_scaling_group_with_no_associated_elb.md

 ### Description

  AWS Auto Scaling Groups (ASGs) should have associated Elastic Load Balancers (ELBs) to ensure high availability and efficient distribution of incoming traffic.
-Without specifying the `load_balancers` attribute, for example:
+Without specifying the `load_balancers` attribute, as shown in the example below, instances launched by the ASG may become inaccessible or experience uneven traffic distribution, leading to reduced reliability and performance:

 ```
 resource "aws_autoscaling_group" "bar" {